Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 \subsection{The definition and the ingredients}

 The CS should be defined in the context of an SU(2) gauge theory.
 It is well-known that, if such a theory is spontaneously broken by the vacuum expectation value (VEV) of a complex scalar doublet, the three gauge bosons acquire equal mass.
-The reason for the equality is traced to the existence of an unbroken global SU(2) symmetry that exists in the model even after spontaneous symmetry breaking (SSB), under which the three gauge bosons form a triplet.
+We can say that the gauge boson mass terms possess a global SU(2) symmetry under which the three gauge bosons form a triplet.
+It is trivial to see that the pure gauge terms are also invariant under this symmetry.
 This is called the {\em custodial symmetry}.
-Inspired by this example, we formulate the following general definition: \begin{quote} If an SU(2) gauge symmetry undergoes SSB, but the neutral and the charged gauge bosons remain mass-degenerate at the tree-level due to some unbroken symmetry, that symmetry will be called the {\em custodial symmetry}.
+Inspired by this example, we formulate the following general definition: \begin{quote} If an SU(2) gauge symmetry undergoes spontaneous symmetry breaking (SSB) in a way that the neutral and the charged gauge bosons remain mass-degenerate at the tree-level, there is an SU(2) symmetry in the gauge boson mass terms.
+The same global symmetry is present in the pure gauge terms even in the broken phase.
+This symmetry will be called the {\em custodial symmetry}.

 \end{quote} If we talk about the SM gauge group $\rm SU(2)\times U(1)$, there will be an extra neutral gauge boson $B$, in addition to the $W_0$ that comes from SU(2).\footnote{The electric charges will be shown as subscripts.} CS would imply that the $W_0$-$W_0$ term in the neutral gauge boson mass matrix will be equal to mass-squared value of the charged gauge bosons.
 The other two independent elements of the matrix are fixed \cite{Palbook} by demanding that the matrix should have one null eigenvalue, and by calling the angle in the diagonalizing matrix $\theta_W$.
 These conditions imply that the non-zero mass eigenvalues would satisfy the relation